agolinko/pdfparse/README.md

 pdfparse
 ========

-The PDFParse library is a free, an open source, sand-alone Java tool for working with PDF documents.
+The PDFParse library is a free, an open source, lightweight and stand-alone Java tool for working with PDF documents.
 PDFParse currently not supports encrypted files.
 Yet.

 Example: